drshahizan/learn-github/exercise/TIS/nurfarhanahhusni/exer5.md

 | ...             | ... | ...    | ...              | ...                | ...                  |
 | Alex Chong      | 36  | Male   | Alor Setar       | Engineer            | alex.chong@email.com |
 ```

-You can continue adding or modifying entries as needed within the table format.
-This makes it easier to read and maintain a structured list of profiles.